apache/cordova-docs/www/docs/en/dev/guide/platforms/android/upgrade.md

 1. Update the `cordova` CLI version.
 See [The Command-Line Interface](../../cli/index.html).

-2. Run `cordova platform update android` in your existing projects.
+2. Run `npx cordova platform update android` in your existing projects.

 ## Upgrading to 3.3.0 from 3.2.0